 "They politely said they’re still confused about how to help us set anything up," he said.
 "I would argue this is not fully launched."

 Other members pointed out that a section of the federal website does allow consumers to get premium price estimates without creating an account, as does the website for Anthem Blue Cross and Blue Shield of New Hampshire, the only company offering health plans through the new market in New Hampshire.
-Eventually, consumers will be able to start on the Anthem site and switch seamlessly to the federal site, said Anthem president Lisa Guertin.

 "It’s going to be awhile before we have any sense of enrollment," she said.